 It is a picture of a bright banana that ended up on the cover of The Velvet Underground & Nico’s debut album which changed the way we perceive the yellow fruit.
-The original cover allowed fans to peel back the banana skin as a sticker, showing the nude-colored banana underneath in the manner of a sexually-charged effect and giving the manufacturers a lot to work on to make it perfect.
-The image became a commercial success (surprise, surprise) and it even led to a lawsuit between between the Velvet Underground business partnership and The Andy Warhol Foundation of the Visual Arts, Inc., over who’s got the rights to call the image their own and earn money through it.
+The original cover allowed fans to peel back the banana skin like a sticker, showing the nude-colored banana underneath in the manner of a sexually-charged effect and giving the manufacturers a lot to work on to make it perfect.
+The image became a commercial success (surprise, surprise) and it even led to a lawsuit between the Velvet Underground business partnership and The Andy Warhol Foundation of the Visual Arts, Inc., over who’s got the right to call the image their own and earn money through it.

 David Hockney – Lithograph of Water Made of Thick and Thin Lines and a Light Blue Wash and a Dark Blue Wash, 1980

 Between 1978 and 1980, David Hockney created a collection of 23 lithographs, collaborating with printers like Kenneth Tyler, Roger Campbell, Lee Funderburg, Kim Halliday and Rodney Konopaki, on a special handmade papers.
-Preceded by several other similarly-looking images, the one below depicts a pool as one of the recognizable symbols of easy-going lifestyle of Southern California and Los Angeles in particular, where the artist lived a while.
+Preceded by several other similarly-looking images, the one below depicts a pool as one of the recognizable symbols of the easy-going lifestyle of Southern California and Los Angeles in particular, where the artist lived a while.
 He was fascinated with the texture and shades of water and used several techniques to depict it, including lithography, where he used simple colors and drawings that almost looked like doodles.

 Erró (Guðmundur Guðmundsson) – L’ultima visita di Mao a Venezia, 2002

 Icelandic artist Erró, born Guðmundur Guðmundsson, works in a variety of media, including painting, drawing, collage, printmaking, sculpture and film.
-His complex aesthetics are inspired by many art movements, styles and famous artworks, from Pop art to Surrealism and Comics.
-Mao’s last visit to Venice is one of his most recognized lithographs and graphic works in general, described as a Pop art persiflage of Socialist Realims, something Erró was quite interested in over the course of his entire career.
+His complex aesthetics are inspired by many art movements, styles and famous artworks, from Pop Art to Surrealism and Comics.
+Mao’s last visit to Venice is one of his most recognized lithographs and graphic works in general, described as a Pop art persiflage of Socialist Realism, something Erró was quite interested in over the course of his entire career.
 With a deep blue background and a bright row of girls in the audience create a stunning visual juxtaposition and shows the artist’s remarkable artistry.

 Peter Blake – Love Me Do, 2004

 Part of the Government Art Collection of the United Kingdom, Peter Blake’s Love Me Do screen print depicts the country’s greatest band – The Beatles.
-A prominent figure in British Pop art, Blake derived it from the sleve of the Sgt.
-Pepper’s Lonely Hearts Club Band album he created for the band back in 1967, and made only 75 images within the edition in 2004, making it a rare collectors item.
+A prominent figure in British Pop art, Blake derived it from the sleeve of the Sgt.
+Pepper’s Lonely Hearts Club Band album he created for the band back in 1967, and made only 75 images within the edition in 2004, making it a rare collector’s item.
 Reminiscing of Warhol’s iconic four Marilyns, it shows the four members each in different uniform color.
 The print is covered with diamond dust, giving the boys a glittery feel in the spirit of a true post-Pop screen print.